So, you have confirmed that you have a rat in your house!

 There are a few different ways to get rid of rats.
 One of those is by using a rat trap.
 Let’s take a look at the most common and the most effective:

 Snap traps are one of my favorite rodent control tools.
-They are good for both rats and mice.
+They are suitable for both rats and mice.
 I am not one for being kind, that’s for sure.

 The danger is that the rats can be very clever.
 They are naturally very suspicious of anything new in the area, especially anything that carries the scent of a human, so make sure you wear gloves when setting your traps (top pest control tip).